 The present study had some limitations.
 Firstly, CCT was not measured.
 However, Aptel et al[25] reported the pooled effects of HA exposure on CCT, which showed a mean increase of 19.3 μm after 3–5 d of exposure.
 If we compensate IOP with the change in CCT based on the range of values suggested in the literature[26-28], the true IOP in our subjects might have been 0.2–0.4 mmHg lower than that measured at HA or VHA.
-Adjusting for this would yield an even more significant decrease in IOP from LA to 2261 and 3750 m ASL.
+Adjusting for this would yield an even more significant decrease in IOP from LA to 2261 m and 3750 m ASL.
 Secondly, all participants in the present study were young adults and it is unclear how well the results obtained from our study population can be applied to older subjects.
 Thirdly, IOP was measured by Accupen applanation tonometer.
-The tonometer effect on IOP readings should be considered in future study.
+The tonometer effect on IOP readings should be considered in future studies.
 Lastly, the present study did not follow the IOP changes over a long duration of exposure to HA.

-In summary, this study showed that, for young healthy individuals, IOP gradually reduced when altitude acutely elevated in stages and became comparable to IOP in native dwellers.
+In summary, this study showed that, for young healthy individuals, IOP gradually reduced when altitude acutely elevated in stages and became comparable to IOP in native residents.
 Systemic SpO2 reduction and pulse rate increase at HA might be involved in the mechanisms of decrease in IOP as altitude increases.
 This might provide a potential environmental factor to lower IOP.
 Measuring IOP might not be a useful screening method for incipient and potentially harmful altitude-dependent diseases.

 ARTICLE HIGHLIGHTS